 Advantages of Dual Diagnosis Treatment Programs

-Treatment programs for substance abuse and mental health disorders offer you the ability to seek treatment for mental health and addiction at the same time.
+Treatment programs for substance abuse and mental health disorders offer you the ability to seek treatment for mental health conditions and addiction at the same time.
 Often this leads to better recovery journey outcomes.
 Untreated or undiagnosed mental disorders can complicate addiction treatment.
 They also play a role in causing addiction.
-This makes a dual diagnosis treatment program an ideal choice for those that deal with mental health problems and addiction.
+This makes a dual diagnosis treatment program an ideal choice for those who deal with mental health problems and addiction, as it can also prevent relapse.

 Mental health disorders can include anxiety disorders, depression, mood disorders, personality disorders, and trauma.
 Nearly 8 million adults struggle with a mental health disorder and an addiction in the United States, making substance use disorder and mental health rehab essential if you are struggling with co-occurring disorders.